Dr. Rabab Kreidieh Ward

 Engineering Co-op Faculty Member of the Year Award (2010), the IEEE

-Signal Processing Society top award "The Society Award" (2008), the YWCA
+Signal Processing Society top award "The Society Award" (2008), as well as the Society's

 Columbia's top engineering award "The RA McLachlan Memorial Award"